Strategic Rebate Management at Conklin Metal Industries: Unlocking Vendor Opportunities

 Conklin's various locations and branches operate with separate profit and loss (P&L) statements, which posed a significant challenge when it came to accounting and allocating vendor purchases to specific branches.
 This task required considerable effort and resources behind the scenes.

-Rebecca May, the CFO of Conklin, strongly emphasized the need for a solution that would streamline this process and reduce the amount of manual work involved.
+Rebecca May, CFO of Conklin Metal, strongly emphasized the need for a solution that would streamline this process and reduce the amount of manual work involved.
 She recognized the importance of finding a more efficient way to handle these tasks to optimize productivity and resource allocation.
+Thanks to Enable they now leverage a custom report that automatically allocates estimated rebates for each vendor to their respective branch locations and profit and loss statements, based on actual purchases.

 He says, “I found myself clueless about where to find the relevant programs and their status.
 Eventually, I received a series of spreadsheets, and as I opened them one by one, I was completely lost.
 It felt like I was staring at a foreign language, and I had no idea what Robbie had done with them.
 He tried to explain, but it was clear that I couldn't grasp it easily.
 It's interesting how, when you create numerous Excel sheets, you understand them because you're the one who made them, but for someone else, it can be incredibly confusing.”